From suburb research to finance, signing contracts and moving in, we can guide you through the entire home buying journey.

 You will need to obtain a quote from a third party for the following fees.

 Conveyancing - There are no set fees for this, which is why you need to obtain a quote in writing from your conveyancer.
-You will need to be able to provide the details of your transaction, such as the value of the property.
+You will need to be able to provide the details of your transaction.

 Building and pest inspections Pre-purchase inspections will reveal whether the property has had any structural or other issues which may cause problems further down the track.